WELCOME TO

 "oranges" are known for their unpleasing muddy hue, RR reflects

 none of this undesirable trait.
-The nicely ruffled petals usually recurve a
+The nicely ruffled

-bit to show off the bright red eye.
-Additionally, a red wire rim outlines
+petals usually recurve a bit to show off the bright red eye.
+Additionally,

-each petal.
-From its seedling bloom onward, we have been pleased with RR's
+a red wire rim outlines each petal.
+From its seedling bloom onward, we have

-beckoning color.
-Bloom begins relatively early in the season and extends
+been pleased with RR's beckoning color.
+Bloom begins relatively early in

-well into mid season.
-This daylily is rock hardy and a very vigorous grower
+the season and extends well into mid season.
+This daylily is rock hardy and

-with pleasing dark green foliage which sets off a lively contrast with
+a very vigorous grower with pleasing dark green foliage which sets off a

-bloom color.
-While bud count is in the area of 14 with a "v" top,
+the area of 14 with a "v" top, the prodigious number of

-the prodigious number of scapes produces a lavish and prolonged bloom.
+scapes produces a lavish and prolonged bloom.
+Fertile both ways, RABBLE

-Fertile both ways, RABBLE ROUSER has been a good parent here, producing
+ROUSER has been a good parent here, producing clean color and some very

-clean color and some very distinctive eye patterns.
-An established clump
+distinctive eye patterns.
+An established clump fairly

-fairly shouts when in bloom.
+shouts when in bloom.

 Price: $14.00 (double fan)